MrBelon/Bexelon/README.md

 ## Installation

-Bexelon requires [Powershell](https://docs.microsoft.com/en-us/powershell/scripting/overview) 5 or higher to work
+Bexelon requires [Powershell](https://docs.microsoft.com/en-us/powershell/scripting/overview) 5 or higher to work.

-If you want to install Bexelon for a new server, create a folder where you want to create your server, start Powershell and clone this repo into the folder that you have created.
-You can give it the name of the server you want to create.
+If you want to install Bexelon for a new server, create a folder where you want to create your server (you can give it the name of your choice), start Powershell and clone this repo into the folder that you have created.

 If you want to install Bexelon in an existing server, just clone the repo at the root of your server.
+This will create a folder named `Bexelon`.

 ```sh
 git clone https://github.com/Firebels/Bexelon.git